Bill Cosby Sentenced To At Least 3 Years In State Prison

 The document also renewed interest in the district attorney's office to re-examine Constand's criminal case.

-Days before the statute of limitations was set to expire, prosecutors summoned reporters to Montgomery County, in December 2015, to make a startling announcement: Cosby was being charged with three counts of aggravated indecent assault over a more than decade-old incident.
+Days before the statute of limitations was set to expire in December 2015, prosecutors summoned reporters to Montgomery County to make a startling announcement: Cosby was being charged with three counts of aggravated indecent assault over a more-than-a-decade-old incident.

 In the 2 1/2 years that followed, Cosby's case went to trial twice in Norristown, Pa., not far from his estate where Constand says Cosby assaulted her.

-Note: Editor's note: This story contains a graphic description of sexual assault.